SFDO-Community/Summit-Events-App/docs/scatch-org-creation.md

-# Setting up UST Event App for Scratch org Development
+# Setting up Summit Events App for Scratch org Development

 This project is designed to use CumulusCI.
 So your first job is to make sure that you have the following installed on your development computer: